 Was there some magic in the sticky note?
 Apparently not: a blank post-it note evoked a 42% response rate, not much higher than the printed letter.

-Cialdini suspected the respondents were responding to apparent effort by the sender.
+Cialdini suspected the respondents were responding to an apparent effort by the sender.
 Some effort was required to produce a handwritten note, and an even greater effort was required to add the sticky note.

-Trying to get personal in an online environment
+Trying to get personal in an online environment?

 When you’re marketing yourself as a professional service, you might believe you need to promote your personal side.
 Your clients want to know there’s a person.
 And when someone’s done something special, you might feel impelled to respond with a personal note to communicate your appreciation of specialness.

-But getting personal can become meaningless on the one hand or intrusive on the other.
+The truth is, getting personal can become meaningless on the one hand or intrusive on the other.

-Meaningless: If everybody does the same thing, recipients will recognize it’s a ploy to grab attention.
+If everybody does the same thing, recipients will recognize it’s a ploy to grab attention.

 Sometimes I get a personal note from someone I met at a networking event, or a thank you from someone whose services I bought.